DoriaXiao/BayesianIdentification/README.md

 ## Contents

 - Graphs: Provides code to visualize within-class heterogeneity using real data from the NLSY (National Longitudinal Survey of Youth), including class-specific mean trajectories with shaded 50% mid-range and box plots of reading scores.
-Additionally, it includes graphs visualizing simulation results.
 - Diagnostics for Problematic Behaviors: Includes functions to diagnose stuck sequences, twinlike-class behaviors, and minuscule-class issues.
 - Stan Code: Contains Stan code to implement GMMs using fully marginal likelihood and addressing label switching by relabeling techniques.